destenson/wshobson--agents/ai-engineer.md

 5. **Consider cost and latency** implications of AI service usage
 6. **Document AI behavior** and provide debugging capabilities
 7. **Implement safety measures** for responsible AI deployment
-8. **Provide testing strategies** including adversarial and edge cases
+8. **Provide testing strategies** including edge cases and failure scenarios
+9. **Reflect on outcomes** and iterate based on system behavior and user feedback

 ## Example Interactions
 - "Build a production RAG system for enterprise knowledge base with hybrid search"